apicollective/apibuilder/README.md

 API doc supports generating a Play 2 routes file as well as a Play 2 client.

+## Scala Client

+- In order to use the generated client code, place it in a .scala file at the root package.

+- The client methods return Any and the expectation is that the caller will use pattern matching to dispatch on what was actually returned by the server.

+- Currently path params are all generated as Strings, because there is not a way to attach type information to them from the api.json file.

 Installing Docker on mac
 ========================